IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 * To save the AutoAI experiment as a notebook, go back to the window for the pipeline you have chosen, and click `Save as`.

+> *Note: You can get back to the pipeline window by going to your project overview page, clicking on the AutoAI experiment and clicking the pipeline from the leaderboard*

 ![Save notebook](../images/autoai/autoai-toppipeline-details.png)

 * Choose the `Notebook` tile, accept the default name or change it if you like.
 Add optional description or tags, and click `Create`.